vlari/TvMonster/README.md

 # Description

-This is an iOS app created as a Take Home Project for Jobsity.
 This app shows listing TV series, using the API provided by the TVMaze website.
 The solution is using SwiftUI 3 following MVVM and container/presentation patterns.
 Also, using the latest structured concurrency.
 Core Data was picked as local persistence.

 <p>&nbsp;</p>